wagiminator/AVR-Programmer/picoISP_Programmer/README.md

 # Compiling and Installing Firmware
 ## Installing Toolchain for CH55x
 Install the [CH55x Software Development Kit for the SDCC compiler](https://github.com/Blinkinlabs/ch554_sdcc).
 Follow the instructions on the website.
-In order for the programming tool and the I²C-Bridge software to work, Python3 must be installed on your system.
+In order for the programming tool to work, Python3 must be installed on your system.
 To do this, follow these [instructions](https://www.pythontutorial.net/getting-started/install-python/).
 In addition [PyUSB](https://github.com/pyusb/pyusb) must be installed.
 On Linux (Debian-based), all of this can be done with the following commands:

 ```
 sudo apt install sdcc python3 python3-pip